How to Care for Selvedge Denim

 Does sanforized denim shrink?

-Because sanforized denim has little shrinkage, it does not need to be soaked before wear.
+Manufacturers pre-shrink sanforized denim during treatment, so it shrinks very little and doesn’t need soaking before wear.
 Feel free to start wearing it right away.

 Having said that, some wearers prefer to soak their sanforized jeans, to remove some of the starch.
 In doing so, they get the minimal shrinkage in length out of the way.